 Her book was published by Two Sisters Writing & Publishing, the company that Elizabeth co-founded with her sister, Catherine M. Greenspan, author of The Veronica Series of young adult novels about a biracial girl.

 Elizabeth Ann Atkins is available for media interviews, speaking engagements, trainings, and book signings.
 For review copies and more information, please contact Catherine Greenspan at 775-200-6523 or firstname.lastname@example.org.

 Hardcover ISBN 978-1-945875-44-1 * Paperback ISBN 978-1-945875-19-9 * eBook ISBN 978-1-945875-20-5

 About Elizabeth Ann Atkins

 Elizabeth Ann Atkins is a best-selling author, award-winning TV host, actress, and journalist who teaches how to unlock one’s infinite potential to live and love in peace and purpose.

-This mission inspired her new “how-to” memoir — God’s Answer Is Know: Lessons From a Spiritual Life, scheduled for release on Easter Sunday, April 21, 2019.
+This mission inspired her new “how-to” memoir — God’s Answer Is Know: Lessons From a Spiritual Life, scheduled for release in May 2019.
 In it, Elizabeth chronicles her life story and shares her spiritual awakening, along with tools anyone can use to deepen their connection to the Divine to live a more joyous, healthy, peaceful, prosperous, and influential life.

 Elizabeth’s life mission to share these empowering messages inspired her and sister Catherine M. Greenspan to co-create two companies: Atkins & Greenspan Writing, which provides ghostwriting, publishing, and book coaching services; and Two Sisters Writing & Publishing, which publishes their books, hosts monthly writing contests and the Two Sisters Writing Club, and showcases their blog, A Tale of Two Sisters.